A

 Net Asset Balance Sheet

-This version of the Balance Sheet has advantages for measuring management performance, and is prevalent outside North America.
+The Net Asset Balance Sheet has advantages for measuring management performance, and at one time, it was prevalent outside North America.

 See also Total Asset Balance Sheet.